Houbunsha: History of Houbunsha

 In 1980, with the development of new projects following the success of Weekly Manga TIMES becoming urgent, Yoshichika Koso, noticing the popularity of Masashi Ueda's four-panel manga Nonki-kun serialized in Manga Punch, instructed the development of a magazine centered around gag manga.
 In 1981, anticipating the reader demand for a manga magazine focused on laughter, they launched Japan's first family four-panel manga magazine, Manga Time, initiating a four-panel manga boom.

 As manga diversified further and integrated into readers' daily lives, the market expanded to a scale of trillion of yen, including anime, character goods, and game software, growing into a mass production industry literally.
 Amidst the expansion of comic culture, readers' needs became even more segmented, giving birth to new manga magazines, one of which was the ladies' comics magazine.
 In 1986, the company launched LOVING.
 Subsequently, in 1994, they ventured into the field of aesthetic comics with Kanon.

 With the widespread of personal computers and mobile phones, traditional reading styles underwent significant changes, leading to a continued decline in overall sales in the publishing industry.
 In response, in 2003, targeting the purchasing power of the so-called "otaku" demographic, they launched the Manga Time Kirara, a moe-themed four-panel manga magazine.
 They later released sister magazines such as Manga Time Kirara Max, Manga Time Kirara Carat, and story-driven Manga Time Kirara Forward.
 Moe culture became phenomenal, firmly establishing itself as part of Japanese culture.

 Starting from 2006, they began by providing content for mobile phone distribution channels experimentally, and from 2007, they formally started offering content.
 Taking these trends into account, especially the accelerating digitization of the publishing industry, they established the cross-media business division in 2007, aiming to flexibly respond to organizational changes and expand into overseas markets, integrating new cultures and media to continue creating content beloved by many readers.

-With the establishment of the brand image of the Manga Time Kirara group of moe-themed four-panel manga magazines, it became a treasure trove of explosively popular works such as K-ON! and other charming content and characters.
+With the establishment of the brand image of the Manga Time Kirara group of moe-themed four-panel manga magazines, it became a treasure trove of popular works such as K-ON! and other content and characters.